-If you have architectural products that you want to have specified in a building, it’s important to build awareness with a number of constituents – architects, owners, and general contractors, to name just a few.
+If you have architectural products that you want to have specified in a building, it’s important to build awareness with a number of constituents – architects (architecture firms), owners, and general contractors, to name just a few.

 If marketing to architects is important to your bottom line, we’ve outlined three steps to help improve the performance of your inbound marketing efforts.

 #1 Attract Interest in Your Building Products